fdupoux/fsarchiver/website/content/compression/_index.md

 * bzip2: quite slow compression algorithm, but it has a very good compression ratio.
 * xz/lzma: quite recent algorithm.
 It has an excellent compression ratio but it is very slow to compress.
 Compared to bzip2, it is much faster to decompress.
+* zstd: provides better ratio/speed than other algorithms for most situations (from good speed to good ratio).
+Hence it is the recommended compression method in recent fsarchiver versions

 Each algorithm provides several levels of speed/efficiency.
 The compression algorithm you will use depends on how fast your processor is, how much disk